Andean siskin: Range

 The nominate subspecies occurs in the coastal mountains of Aragua in northern Venezuela, the Andes of western Venezuela, in the Serranía del Perijá along the Colombia-Venezuela border and in the Sierra Nevada de Santa Marta of northern Colombia, and from the eastern Andes in Colombia south to Valle, Putumayo, Nariño and Pichincha Province in Ecuador.
 S. s. nigricauda occurs in the northern, central and western Andes of Colombia, from Antioquia south to Caldas and possibly to northern Tolima.

 Ecology

 This species is common to locally common.
 It occurs in subtropical and páramo zones of the northern Andes.
 The Andean siskins is usually found between elevations of 1800 and 3700 m, though occasionally ranges as low as 1500 m in Colombia.
 It inhabits scrub or low bushes in open cloud or elfin forests or along the edges of forests.
 It may also be seen on open hillsides with scattered trees or bushes and occasionally range to edges of cultivation.
 Usually, the Andean siskin is found in pairs or small flocks of up to 20, occasionally mixed with other species of finch, such as hooded siskin in northern Ecuador.
 It often perches high in tops of trees, but generally feeds on or near the ground.
 This species feeds on a variety of plant seeds, with a particular fondness for Espeletia seeds and flowers.

-Phylogeny

-It has been obtained by Antonio Arnaiz-Villena et al.